Bisalkumar/Slot_Game/README.md

 ## Acknowledgement

-Thanks to OpenAI and the community for guidance and suggestions in building this fun project.
+Thanks to youtube and the community for guidance and suggestions in building this fun project.